Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 The external contract can, for example, call back entrypoints of your contract.
 This behavior is called *reentrancy* and is well-known from concurrency: a procedure can be interrupted in the middle of its execution, called again, and then resume execution.

-The state of your contract might not be the same before and after ``invoke_contract``, since the contract you call can update the state of your own contract.
+The state of your contract might not be the same before and after ``invoke_contract``, since the contract you call can invoke any entrypoint of your own contract.

 .. code-block:: rust